Amplyfying Voices of the World Christian Movement

 OMSC@PTS engages in God’s mission and amplifies the voices of the world Christian movement through our signature three-fold ministry and new program initiatives

-Designed for global partners (pastors, missionaries, church and mission executives, seminary, college, and university professors, administrators, and PhD candidates in the dissertation phase) artists, and laypeople, our Residential & Online Study Programs offer unique opportunities that focus on the church’s participation in God’s mission.
-With registration open to the public, these programs seek to encourage “two-way traffic” between practitioners and scholars and to foster more faithful Christian witness in our complex, ever-changing world.
+Designed for global partners (pastors, missionaries, church and mission executives, seminary, college, and university professors, administrators, and PhD candidates in the dissertation phase) artists, and laypeople, our Residential Study Program offers unique opportunities that focus on the church’s participation in God’s mission.

 Our Residential Study Program provides global partners the opportunity to spend a year with us at Princeton Theological Seminary to pursue a year-long research project related to their scholarship or ministry.
-Each month, our residents also attend seminars and workshops led by some of the leading voices in Mission Studies, World Christianity, and Intercultural Theology.
-These seminars and workshops are also open to the public.
-Those who complete our Residential & Online Study Programs receive a Certificate in Mission Studies & World Christianity.
+In addition to regular opportunities to share their work in progress, they attend seminars and workshops led by some of the leading voices in Mission Studies, World Christianity, and Intercultural Theology.
+These seminars and workshops are open to the seminary community and to the public.
+Those who complete the full-year Residential Study Program receive a Certificate in Mission Studies & World Christianity.

 The Gerald H. Anderson Lectures